-Capitalising on Margate’s swiftly growing reputation as a brand new capital of British cool, Dreamland Margate will reopen with a wealth of new and rejuvenated features set to redefine ‘a day out at the seaside’.
+Thanet District Council compulsorily-purchased the site in September 2013 and work began to restore the iconic Scenic Railway and the park.
+Capitalising on Margate’s swiftly growing reputation as a brand new capital of British cool, Dreamland Margate reopened in June 2015 with a wealth of new and rejuvenated features set to redefine ‘a day out at the seaside’.